siglens/siglens-docs/docs/spl-docs/evaluation-functions/conversion-functions.md

 - **Hexadecimal ("hex")**: Converts a numeric value to its hexadecimal representation.
 If the value is not numeric, the result is undefined.
 - **With Commas ("commas")**: Formats a numeric value with commas as thousands separators.
 If the value is not numeric, the result is undefined.
 - **Duration ("duration")**: Converts a numeric value representing seconds into a duration format (e.g., "HH:MM:SS").
 If the value is not numeric, the result is undefined.
+If the duration is negative, `tostring` handles it by displaying the negative sign before the converted duration.
+For example, a negative duration of -3600 seconds would be converted to -01:00:00 (representing negative 1 hour).

 ### Example